 It won’t be amnesty.

-With recent news about President Obama’s adult deportation deferral plan, you may think this is the time to move forward with your immigration dreams.
-However, there are some traps.
+With recent news about all the efforts to toughen deportation rules, you may not think this is the time to move forward with your immigration dreams.

-Just when you’re crossing a street, you have to look both left and right before starting to walk, the same is true with the Obama plan.
-You must be cautious and not think you will automatically benefit if you have lived here for a long time.
+Just like when you’re crossing a street, you have to look both left and right before starting to walk, the same is true with seeking permanent resident status.
+But you must be careful before you file any petitions or applications.

 Some aspects of the reform changes may depend on whether your have already filed certain documents on behalf of your immigrant relative.